artontray/PROJECT2/README.md

 ## Site Structure

 SimpleBJ Game website has ONE main page.
 The [home page](https://artontray.github.io/PROJECT2/index.html) is the default loading page.
-When first loading, a box Oppens.
+When first loading, a box pops up.
 This Box allows the user to get to know about the objectives and rules of the Game :

 ![Rules box](assets/images/readme-images/rules.png)